zingale/phy504/examples/parallel/bash/README.md

-by default, this will look for files with the prefix plt*, and then do the anaylsis on them -- currently the analysis is just 'echo'
+by default, this will look for files with the prefix plt*, and then do the analysis on them -- currently the analysis is just 'echo'